Field Services Team

 For Investigator Ramsey, “The most impactful part of my job is being able to educate people in the field regarding sterilization and proper care so that they are able to keep the animals they have, and prevent more from coming into the shelters.”

 Dave McLeod, Cruelty Investigator

-Investigator McLeod has worked on behalf of the animals of Detroit for over 15 years at MHS.
+Investigator McLeod has worked on behalf of the animals of Detroit at MHS since 2001.
 Dave began his career at our Detroit shelter, moving from rescue driver to field agent then full investigator.
 He is certified as an animal cruelty investigator by Code 3 Associates/ University of Missouri Columbia with additional training in dogfighting and has also completed disaster response training.

 Born and raised in Detroit, Dave’s favorite part of the job is “helping the animals and people of our great city.”

 Myron joined MHS in 2009, beginning his career as a rescue agent and assisting the cruelty investigations team as needed.
 He was soon promoted to field agent and achieved the title of cruelty investigator in 2017.
 He has completed training with Code 3 Associates and NACA (National Animal Control Association) in partnership with Colorado State University and CSU Veterinary teaching hospital.

 The most impactful part of Investigator Golden’s job is community outreach, “educating people on how they can provide a better quality of life for their pets.
 They can use the knowledge we give them to not only help their animals but to also educate their children and others in the community who will also continue to educate and that will have an impact for generations to come.”